Frances (film): Plot

 Frances' increased dependence on alcohol and amphetamines in the 1940s and the pressures brought on her by Lillian, her estranged mother who becomes her legal guardian after multiple legal problems, result in a complete nervous breakdown.

-After her first hospitalization at Kimball Sanitarium in La Crescenta where she is forced to undergo insulin shock therapy and hydrotherapy, Frances tells her mother that she doesn't want to return to Hollywood but instead wants to live alone in the countryside, assaulting and threatening Lillian in the resulting argument.
-While institutionalized at Western State Hospital, Frances is abused by the powers that be: she is subjected to electroconvulsive shock therapy, is cruelly beaten, periodically raped by the male orderlies and visiting soldiers from a nearby military base and involuntarily lobotomized before her release by the 1950s.
+During her first hospitalization at Kimball Sanitarium in La Crescenta, she is forced to undergo insulin shock therapy and hydrotherapy.
+Harry York shows up and helps her escape.
+Afterwards, Frances tells her mother that she doesn't want to return to Hollywood.
+Instead she wants to live with dogs in the countryside.
+When her mother objects, Frances erupts violently, assaulting and threatening Lillian.

+After her mother commits her for psychiatric care to Western State Hospital in Washington, Frances suffers numerous abuses.
+Doctors treat her with electroconvulsive shock therapy, she is cruelly beaten, periodically raped by male orderlies and visiting soldiers from a nearby military base, and involuntarily lobotomized before she finally gains release in 1950.

-Eight-years later, Frances is paid honor on Ralph Edwards' This Is Your Life television program, which Harry watches from his home.
-When asked about alcoholism, illegal drugs and mental illness, Farmer denies them all and says, "If you're treated like a patient, you're apt to act like one".
-After a party honoring her at the Hollywood Roosevelt Hotel, Farmer walks down a street with Harry, talking about her parents' deaths, how she sold their house and that she's a "faceless sinner" with a slower-paced lifestyle ahead of her in the future.
-Closing titles state that she moved to Indianapolis shortly afterwards, hosting a local daytime TV program (Frances Farmer Presents) from 1958 to 1964 before dying alone, just as she had lived, on August 1, 1970, at the age of 56.
+Eight years later, Frances is paid honor on Ralph Edwards' This Is Your Life television program, which Harry York watches from his home.
+When asked about alcoholism, illegal drugs, and mental illness, Farmer denies them all and says "If you're treated like a patient, you're apt to act like one".
+After a party honoring her at the Hollywood Roosevelt Hotel, Farmer walks down a street with Harry, talking about her parents' deaths, how she sold their house, and that now she's a "faceless sinner" with a slower-paced lifestyle ahead of her in the future.

+Closing titles state that she moved to Indianapolis shortly afterward, where she hosted a local daytime TV program (Frances Farmer Presents) from 1958 to 1964.
+She died alone, just as she had lived most of her adult life on August 1, 1970 at age 56.